yezhiyi9670/easy-monosyllabic-lyrics/README.md

 ### Dialog flickering when typing in MuseScore3

 MuseScore3's score view will grab the keyboard focus when a plugin changes the score, sending the dialog to background.
-There's no obvious way to prevent this, so this plugin simply brings the dialog to front again after making changes.
+There's no obvious way to prevent this, so this plugin have to bring the dialog to front again after making changes.
 This results in flickering. it is at least better than losing instant preview.

 ## Changes compared to bakajikara/MuseScoreLyricsJP